magfest/reggie-formula/PYCHARM.md

 You can use any development environment you want to develop Reggie.

-[PyCharm](https://www.jetbrains.com/pycharm/) is popular as an IDE for a variety of reasons include ease of use for running unit tests, code completion, debugging, etc...
+[PyCharm](https://www.jetbrains.com/pycharm/) is a popular IDE for a variety of reasons including: ease of use for running unit tests, code completion, debugging, etc...

 Before starting here, make sure you've followed the setup instructions